JayCuthrell/fudge-org-eleventy-excellent-4.3.3/src/posts/hot-fudge-daily/sunday/hot-fudge-sunday-for-2025-02-09.md

 > Engineering leader and technologist with over 20 years of experience in the Enterprise technology industry, most recently specializing in engineering and validation for Dell's enterprise software as a service (SaaS) subscriptions.
 My expertise lies in management, particularly in leading end-to-end development and integration of various Converged Infrastructure platforms.
 This includes spearheading formation of a global engineering organization to create next-gen automated converged systems.
 >
 > My portfolio boasts successful projects like the establishment of VCE's Customer Technology Centers worldwide, where I managed multiple teams and streamlined product demonstration processes through automation.
-My leadership has consistently accelerated customer adoption of converged data center platforms.
+My leadership has consistently accelerated customer adoption of converged datacenter platforms.
 >
 > Additionally, as a Solutions Architect, I've had the opportunity to provide pre-sales and implementation solutions for numerous vendors to meet customer business objectives, further solidifying my skills in storage, networking, VMware, high availability and cloud computing among others.
 >